sami-chaaban/starparser/README.md

 * ```--relegate``` Remove optics table and optics column.
 This may not be sufficient to be fully compatible with Relion 3.0.
 Use --delete_column to remove other bad columns before this, if necessary.

 * ```--regroup``` Regroup particles such that those with similar defocus values are in the same group.
 Any value can be entered.
 This is useful if there aren't enough particles in each micrograph to make meaningful groups.
-Note that Subset selection in Relion should be used for regrouping if possible.
 This only works if \_rlnGroupNumber is being used in the star file rater than \_rlnGroupName.
+Note that Subset selection in Relion should be used for regrouping if possible (which groups on the \*\_model.star intensity scale factors).

 * ```--o``` Output file name.
 Default is output.star.